TheoFEM-TUM/FLOW-OTTER/examples/examples.md

 The following examples show some possible applications of `Flow-Otter`.
 The corresponding config YAML files are in this directory.
 Each example is visualized using a scheme that shows the created branches and workflow tasks (except buffer tasks).

+Please adjust the parameters marked with `# INSERT HERE` and `# ADAPT THIS TO YOUR SYSTEM` accordingly.

 ## Temperature and pressure sweep with VASP ML-MD